polkadot-developers/polkadot-docs/polkadot-protocol/architecture/parachains/overview.md

 Parachains enable parallelization of different services within the same network.
 However, unlike most layer two rollups, parachains don't suffer the same interoperability pitfalls that most rollups suffer.
 [Cross consensus messaging (XCM)](/develop/interoperability/intro-to-xcm/){target=\_blank} provides a common communication format for each parachain and can be configured to allow a parachain to communicate with just the relay chain or certain parachains.

+The diagram below highlights the flexibility of the Polkadot ecosystem, where each parachain specializes in a distinct domain.
+This example illustrates how parachains, like DeFi and GameFi, leverage XCM for cross-chain operations such as asset transfers and credential verification.

 ```mermaid
 flowchart TB
     subgraph "Polkadot Relay Chain"